Visiting Assistant Professor, Portland State University

-Editor, Platypus: The CASTAC Blog
+Editor-at-Large, Platypus, The CASTAC Blog

-Contributions to Platypus: The CASTAC Blog
+Contributions to Platypus, The CASTAC Blog

 Platypus, the CASTAC Blog, is seeking a new Editor and several new Contributing Editors for our team in 2019!
 The blog is a weekly, collaborative publication of the Committee on the Anthropology of Science, Technology, and Computing at the American Anthropological Association. (more…) (read more...)

 Editor’s note: If you’re interested in learning more about the position, and will be in DC for the anthropology meetings, be sure to come to the CASTAC business meeting!
 It runs from 10:00 AM – 11:15 AM on Saturday the 2nd.
 I’ll be talking about the past year at blog, and would be happy to hang around afterwards and answer any questions folks may have about the contributing editor role.
 Contributing Editors are responsible for curating 4-5 posts from scholars and researchers in the field each year, and frequently also contribute to the blog themselves.
 We are especially interested in contributors eager to continue our podcast series, Down to a Science, and assist the editor with compiling biweekly roundups of interesting and relevant content from around the web.
 This is a great opportunity to get involved in CASTAC, and in the anthropology of science and technology more generally.
 We are open to (read more...)